Hydrograph: Subsurface hydrology hydrograph

 In subsurface hydrology (hydrogeology), a hydrograph is a record of the water level (the observed hydraulic head in wells screened across an aquifer).

 Typically, a hydrograph is recorded for monitoring of heads in aquifers during non-test conditions (e.g., to observe the seasonal fluctuations in an aquifer).
 When an aquifer test is being performed, the resulting observations are typically called drawdown, since they are subtracted from pre-test levels and often only the change in water level is dealt with.

 Raster hydrograph

 Raster hydrographs are pixel-based plots for visualizing and identifying variations and changes in large multidimensional data sets.
-Originally developed by Keim (2000) they were first applied in hydrology by Koehler (2004) as a means of highlighting inter-annual and intra-annual changes in streamflow.
-The raster hydrographs in WaterWatch, like those developed by Koehler, depict years on the y-axis and days along the x-axis.
+Originally developed by Keim (2000) they were first applied in hydrology by Koehler (2004) as a means of highlighting inter-annual (long-term) and intra-annual (e.g., seasonality) changes in streamflow.

+The raster hydrographs in the USGS WaterWatch, like those developed by Koehler, depict years on the y-axis and days along the x-axis.
 Users can choose to plot streamflow (actual values or log values), streamflow percentile, or streamflow class (from 1, for low flow, to 7 for high flow), for Daily, 7-Day, 14-Day, and 28-Day streamflow.
 For a more comprehensive description of raster hydrographs, see Strandhagen et al. (2006).